botmasterai/botmaster/botmaster_or_botkit_readme.md

 ### tl;dr

-Use Botmaster If you want to build platform agnostic conversational bots using a system like Wit.ai or Watson conversation [or your own system] to manage 1 on 1 conversations (On Messenger, Twitter, Telegram for now). e.g. a personal assistant, customer support etc.
+Use Botmaster If you want to build platform agnostic conversational bots using a system like Watson Conversation [or your own system] to manage 1 on 1 conversations (On Messenger, Twitter, Telegram for now). e.g. a personal assistant, customer support etc.

-Use Botkit if you want to build platform dependant bots on either Slack or Twilio IPM while managing simple conversations based on regex or also more complex ones using again Watson Conversation or wit etc.
+Use Botkit if you want to build platform dependant bots on either Slack or Twilio while managing simple conversations based on regex or also more complex ones using again Watson Conversation or wit etc.

 ### Main article
 Although it might seem at first glance like the two frameworks (and other similar ones out there) were created with the same goal in mind, things are quite far from that.
 Let's have a look at how one of these frameworks compare, namely Botkit.